Van Wagner & Wood Home Page

 Drunk Driving Defense Lawyer

 If you have been arrested for drunk driving, you must act quickly to save your driver's license.
-Please call an attorney at Van Wagner & Wood right away for a brief, but professional free "first-impression" analysis of your drunk driving arrest and information about what you can and what you must do to preserve your rights and privileges under Wisconsin law.
-Attorney Tracey Wood is Wisconsin's foremost authority and expert advisor on drunk driving law and the only Wisconsin attorney ever appointed to the board for the National College for DUI Defense.
+Please call () to speak with an attorney at Van Wagner & Wood right away.
+Attorney Tracey A. Wood or Attorney Christopher T. Van Wagner will provide you with a brief, but professional free "first-impression" analysis of your drunk driving arrest and information about what you can and must do to preserve your driving privileges.

 If you have already been convicted of drunk driving, you may have post-conviction remedies available to you that are often times missed by attorneys who are unfamiliar with prior drunk driving conviction challenges and appeals.